RussBDavis/Data-Vis-Final/ProcessBook/ProcessBook.md

 We also made it possible to toggle the view from Disease vs Vaccinations to Disease vs Disease.
 In other words, a user can compare between different diseases at a given point in time, and can also compare the same disease at two different points in time.
-The screenshot below shows a comparison between measles rates in 2001 and 2016, showing a clear reduction over time; we anticipate that the user will use this to verify the effect of vaccinations.
+The screen-shot below shows a comparison between measles rates in 2001 and 2016, showing a clear reduction over time; we anticipate that the user will use this to verify the effect of vaccinations.

 ![Measles in Different Years](img/MeaslesInTime.PNG)

-The below screenshot shows a comparison between measles and rubella incidence rates in 2016.
+The below screen-shot shows a comparison between measles and rubella incidence rates in 2016.
 This view is likely to have the most utility for exploratory analysis, enabling users to investigate whether or not diseases have outbreaks in similar years and the rate at which they decrease in incidence over time, among other potential uses.